junh1024/Reaper-Surround/README.md

 **Block-based effects**

 These effects analyse a chunk of audio, then make a decision.
 The audio is not delayed, but the reaction is delayed by half a blocksize.
 This is done for performance & audio stability reasons.
 These are NOT based on FFT.
 To make it react on time would be a big hassle with PDC due to differing pathes, for small benefit & hence isn't implemented.
 The minimum blocksize that happens in practice is set in Reaper preferences under Audio Device.
-* A small block makes it change faster, and a high response makes it change more, so these 2 things make it behave quicker.
-* A big blocksize would make reactions happen inappropriately, hence blocksize is a suggested 2048 or lower (23+ blocks/sec @48k)
+* A low blocksize makes it change faster, and a high response makes it change more, so these 2 things make it behave quicker.
+A high blocksize would make reactions happen abruptly, hence blocksize is a suggested 2048 or lower (23+ blocks/sec @48k)
-* A high response would make the audio unstable, hence response shouldn't go above 0.3
+* A high response allows faster changes, and a low response allows smaller changes.
+A response that is too high will make the changes unstable, hence response shouldn't go above 0.3

 I have tried to set sensible defaults.